 - FCS 150.
 CONCEPTS OF THE FAMILY SYSTEM I. Depiction of the family as a system and the integration of life span/human development and family resource management within this system.
 3 (F,S) - FCS 151.
 CONCEPTS OF THE FAMILY SYSTEM II.
 Continued focus on the family system with the integration of the additional components of nutrition, design, and apparel within this system.
 3 (S) - FCS 215.
 PERSONAL FINANCE.
 Principles of personal financial management.
 Emphasis on personal financial goal setting, budgeting, analysis of financial statements, record keeping, and financial decisions.
 Introduction to computer software packages for use in personal financial management.
-3 (F,S) - FCS 447.
+3 (F,S)

+- FCS 343.
+NUTRITION AND PHYSICAL FITNESS.
+Nutrition and exercise needs of the body to be nutritionally and physically fit.
+Food and fitness habits, food, nutrition, fitness misinformation, and weight control.
+This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
+3 (F,S) - FCS 345.
+GENERAL NUTRITION.
+Scientific approach to nutritional requirements of the body.
+Food selection to meet needs.
+Evaluation of source and educational materials.
+Field work as assigned.
+This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
+3 (F) - FCS 447.
 PROFESSIONAL DEVELOPMENT.
 Preparation for the professional job search.
 Emphasizes goal setting, resume preparation, interviewing, business etiquette, dressing for success, and letter-writing skills needed by college seniors.
 Prerequisite: Senior standing.
 A writing enhanced course.
 3 (F,S) - FCS 488.
-INTERNSHIP IN (Area of Family and Consumer Sciences).
+INTERNSHIP IN FAMILY AND CHILD STUDIES.
 Supervised internship in selected settings.
 Prerequisite: Meet specified criteria and permission of advisor.
-May be repeated for a total of 12 hours.
+6 CH.
 Fulfills the capstone experience requirement.
-3-9 (F,S) - FCS 492.
+(F,S) - FCS 492.
 SPECIAL TOPICS IN FAMILY AND CONSUMER SCIENCES.
 Current developments in Family and Consumer Sciences.
 1-6 - FCS 494.
 FAMILY AND CONSUMER SCIENCES: PHILOSOPHY AND ISSUES.
 History and development of ecological perspective of family and consumer sciences and current issues facing the profession.
 Prerequisites: FCS 150 and 151, senior standing.
 A writing enhanced course.
 1 (F,S)